obonaventure/cnp3/book/intro/referencemodels.rst

 The last two points may seem strange at first glance.
 When two devices are attached through a cable, how is it possible for bits to be created or lost on such a cable ?

 This is mainly due to the fact that the communicating devices use their own clock to transmit bits at a given bandwidth.
 Consider a sender having a clock that ticks one million times per second and sends one bit every tick.
 Every microsecond, the sender sends an electrical or optical signal that encodes one bit.
 The sender's bandwidth is thus 1 Mbps.
 If the receiver clock ticks exactly [#fsynchro]_ every microsecond, it will also deliver 1 Mbps to its user.
 However, if the receiver's clock is slightly faster (resp. slower), than it will deliver slightly more (resp. less) than one million bits every second.
-This explains why the physical layer may loose or create bits.
+This explains why the physical layer may lose or create bits.

 .. note:: Bandwidth